 It is expected that each class member will operate as a full active member of a team and must present at least one section of the Business Plan draft.
 It is required that students will research the provided references to all, but most importantly, use their own words to address the key factors in their presentation.

-Individual Assignment - Class participation: 40%
+Individual Assignment: Class participation & contribution: 40% Business Plan Personal Presentation: 20%

 Teaching Methods: